-Our primary operating expenses include the payment of fees to Princeton Advisory Group (and to (i) Princeton Investment Advisors for the period prior to June 9, 2016 and (ii) House Hanover for the period after January 1, 2018) and our allocable portion of overhead expenses under the investment advisory agreements and other operating costs described below.
+Our primary operating expenses include the payment of fees to House Hanover (and to Princeton Advisory Group for the period prior to January 1, 2018) and our allocable portion of overhead expenses under the investment advisory agreements and other operating costs described below.
 We bear all other out-of-pocket costs and expenses of our operations and transactions, which may include:

-- organizational and offering expenses; - expenses incurred in valuing the Company's assets and computing its net asset value per share (including the cost and expenses of any independent valuation firm);

-- subject to the guidelines approved by the Board of Directors, expenses incurred by our investment advisor that are payable to third parties, including agents, consultants or other advisors, in monitoring financial and legal affairs for the Company and in monitoring the Company's investments and performing due diligence on the Company's prospective portfolio companies or otherwise related to, or associated with, evaluating and making investments; - interest payable on debt, if any, incurred to finance the Company's investments and expenses related to unsuccessful portfolio acquisition efforts; - offerings of the Company's common stock and other securities; - administration fees; - · transfer agent and custody fees and expenses; - U.S. federal and state registration fees of the Company (but not our investment advisor); - all costs of registration and listing the Company's shares on any securities exchange; - U.S. federal, state and local taxes; - independent directors' fees and expenses; - costs of preparing and filing reports or other documents required of the Company (but not our investment advisor) by the SEC or other regulators; - costs of any reports, proxy statements or other notices to stockholders, including printing costs; - the costs associated with individual or group stockholders; - the Company's allocable portion of the fidelity bond, directors' and officers'/errors and omissions liability insurance, and any other insurance premiums; - direct costs and expenses of administration and operation of the Company, including printing, mailing, long distance telephone, copying, secretarial and other staff, independent auditors and outside legal costs; - and all other non-investment advisory expenses incurred by the Company in connection with administering the Company's business.
+- organizational and offering expenses; - expenses incurred in valuing the Company's assets and computing its net asset value per share (including the cost and expenses of any independent valuation firm); - subject to the guidelines approved by the Board of Directors, expenses incurred by our investment advisor that are payable to third parties, including agents, consultants or other advisors, in monitoring financial and legal affairs for the Company and in monitoring the Company's investments and performing due diligence on the Company's prospective portfolio companies or otherwise related to, or associated with, evaluating and making investments; - interest payable on debt, if any, incurred to finance the Company's investments and expenses related to unsuccessful portfolio acquisition efforts; - offerings of the Company's common stock and other securities; - · administration fees; - · transfer agent and custody fees and expenses; - U.S. federal and state registration fees of the Company (but not our investment advisor); - all costs of registration and listing the Company's shares on any securities exchange; - U.S. federal, state and local taxes; - independent directors' fees and expenses; - costs of preparing and filing reports or other documents required of the Company (but not our investment advisor) by the SEC or other regulators; - costs of any reports, proxy statements or other notices to stockholders, including printing costs; - the costs associated with individual or group stockholders; - the Company's allocable portion of the fidelity bond, directors' and officers'/errors and omissions liability insurance, and any other insurance premiums; - direct costs and expenses of administration and operation of the Company, including printing, mailing, long distance telephone, copying, secretarial and other staff, independent auditors and outside legal costs; - · and all other non-investment advisory expenses incurred by the Company in connection with administering the Company's business.